-Employees as Ambassadors, Advocates and Authentic Voices during a Crisis
+Benefits of Employees as Ambassadors & Advocates During a Crisis

 Imagine how you would feel if you heard about a family secret from a third party on the internet, or in the newspaper?